 Most recently, in December 2016 the Amended Employment Agreement was further amended to provide that the term of Mr. Goldner's employment as Chief Executive Officer be extended for an additional three years, from the then current expiration date of December 31, 2017 to a new expiration date now set at December 31, 2020, and to make the changes to Mr. Goldner's compensation set forth in the table below beginning in fiscal 2017.
 Except for the extension of the terms for three years and for the changes set forth in the following table, the December 2016 amendment did not make any other changes to the Amended Employment Agreement.
 The terms of this extension were informed by our ongoing discussions with shareholders.
-As an example of that, no additional equity grants were made to Mr. Goldner at the time of the contract extension, as shareholders had previously expressed to us a strong preference for a competitive annual compensation plan for Mr. Goldner's ongoing compensation beginning in fiscal 2017:
+As an example of that, no additional equity grants were made to Mr. Goldner at the time of the contract extension, as shareholders had previously expressed to us a strong preference for a competitive annual compensation plan for Mr. Goldner, as opposed to special retention grants made at the time of contract extensions.
+The Board and Mr. Goldner agreed to the following amendments to Mr. Goldner's ongoing compensation beginning in fiscal 2017:

-2016 Compensation Amended Compensation beginning in 2017

-Base Salary \$1.3 million \$1.5 million

-Annual Cash Bonus Target 150% of Base 175% of Base

-Annual Long-Term Equity

-Incentive Target 400% of Base 450% of Base

-Total Target Direct

-Compensation \$8.45 million \$10.875 million
+2016 Compensation Amended Compensation beginning in 2017 Base Salary \$1.3 million \$1.5 million Annual Cash Bonus Target 150% of Base 175% of Base Annual Long-Term Equity Incentive Target 400% of Base 450% of Base Total Target Direct Compensation \$8.45 million \$10.875 million

-Annual Long-Term Equity Incentive Target continues to be delivered 50% by value in stock options (which vest ratably over three years) and 50% by value in contingent stock performance awards with three-year performance periods tied to net revenues, earnings per share and ROIC performance targets.
+^{} Annual Long-Term Equity Incentive Target continues to be delivered 50% by value in stock options (which vest ratably over three years) and 50% by value in contingent stock performance awards with three-year performance periods tied to net revenues, earnings per share and ROIC performance targets.